jonatanalvelid/mitography-public/MATLAB/plotting/README-ResultsPlotting.txt

 Instructions for plotting Mitography morphology results:

 1. Run analysis.
-2. Run "ResultsHistogramPlotting..." for the variables you want to look at.
+2. Run "MitographyResults..." for the variables you want to look at.
 	a.
 Pick the folder in the first window that comes up.
 	b.
 Do nothing in the second window that comes up.
 	c.
 Press "Update Thresholds" on the GUI.